 About the PFAF Food Forest Fund

-Currently PFAF is particularly interested in how our database, search facilities and publications can be of use to designers of food forests, a form of vegan-organic polyculture which produces food and draws down carbon at the same time.
-We have enhanced our plants information and our database analysis functions to support such usage.
+Recently PFAF has become particularly interested in how our database, search facilities and publications can be of use to designers of food forests, a form of vegan-organic polyculture which produces food and draws down carbon at the same time.
+In the past few years we have enhanced our plants information and our database analysis functions to support such usage.

 Food forests and complementary locally-based enterprises could be an important element in starting to bring about the widespread changes in lifestyle now urgently needed to confront the global ecological crisis.
 We need to move away from globalised commerce, damaging intensive industrialised agriculture, switch from meat and dairy to plant-based foods, and encourage local communities and businesses that support the common good.
 Getting involved with a food forest project is one way to be part of the fight-back against the global emergency that cannot be ignored any longer.